Idea malabarica: Description

 A variety kanarensis, Moore, has been noted to be identical in markings but always smaller.
 It was recorded from the Konkan and North Kanara.

 In December 2021, The Malabar Tree Nymph was declared the state butterfly of Goa, India.

-This species is listed as "Near Threatened" on the IUCN Red List of Wildlife Protection Act 1972, threatened by habitat loss due to deforestation, pesticides, and herbicides.
+This species is listed as "Near Threatened" on the IUCN Red List, threatened by habitat loss due to deforestation, pesticides, and herbicides.